 8. You Are Not Recovering

-If you are skipping your rest days and overtraining, you are likely to put yourself on the road to mental and physical exertion and fatigue.
+If you are skipping your rest days and overtraining, you will likely put yourself on the road to mental and physical exertion and fatigue.
 A constant feeling of muscle fatigue is an alarming sign indicating that your body is completely stressed out as you have deprived it of the break it needs.

-Taking a break for at least two days a week can help your body recharge and enhance your workout performance.
+Taking a break at least two days a week can help your body recharge and enhance your workout performance.

-9. Your Medications are the Main Culprit
+9. Your Medications Could Be the Culprit

 How to Give Your Best During Workout?